cozy/cozy.github.io/src/references/tech-intro.md

  - Web applications running on the server get a session token when the user log in;
  - OAuth2 for other applications.

-The server is in charge of serving the Web applications users have installed from the application store.

 ## The database